sohonisaurabh/snowpack-react-ssr/README.md

 SSR works as below:

-1. App bootstraps with CommonJS version of server and content is rendered using CommonJS versions of App source files
+1. App bootstraps with CommonJS version of server and content is rendered using CommonJS versions of app source files
-2. On reaching the client, the app makes request to ESM version of App
+2. On reaching the client, the browser makes request to ESM version of the app
 3. After first hydrate, the app loads different pages by fetching required ESM modules on the fly

 This project was bootstrapped using Snowpack's @snowpack/app-template-react template.